 Dispute Resolution Process

-If you and your child’s other parent have a dispute, you should have a process in place for resolving it.
+If you and your child’s other parent have a dispute, you should have a process to resolve it.
 This process could include mediation, family counseling, or consulting with a neutral third party.
 Including a dispute resolution clause demonstrates to the court your commitment to cooperation regarding your child’s upbringing and can reduce the need for future litigation.

 Contact Our Iowa Family Law Attorneys

 If you are going through a divorce or child custody dispute, contact Arenson Law Group, PC at (319) 220-6700 to speak with an experienced child custody attorney about your case.
+Our team is experienced in parenting plans in Iowa.
 We’ll walk you through the information to include in your parenting plan and help you identify the most essential aspects for you and your child.